Data protection

 Germany

-3.4 Online presence and website optimization
+4. Online presence and website optimisation (via cookies) including consent

-3.4.1 Cookies – general information
+4.1 Cookies – general information

 To be sure, you can set up your browser in such a manner that it does not store our cookies on your hard drive.
 The help function in the menu bar of most web browsers explains how to prevent your browser from accepting new cookies, provided that you set up your browser to notify you whenever you receive a new cookie, or how you can delete all of the cookies already received and block any additional ones.